douglasdavis/ddavis.io/content/blog/quick-shell-startup-with-tmux.md

 I recently started a new job.
-The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with some extra security features.
+The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with various security features.
 It's super powerful M2 MacBook Pro that, in general, is very fast.

-One of those slow actions is simply starting a new shell (I use Bash).
-Starting Bash takes almost a second (my `.bashrc` isn't doing much;
+One slow action is simply starting a new shell (I use Bash).
+Starting Bash requires waiting nearly a second (my `.bashrc` isn't doing much;
 the equivalent `.bashrc` on my personal Linux box provides an unnoticeable startup time).
 If the shell is slow to start, then obviously a fresh terminal which spins up a shell will be slow to start.
-Independent of terminal emulator use (I've tried multiple), it gets a little frustrating to type `Cmd+N` and wait a second, or click on the icon in the dock and wait a second.
-For me it's simple muscle memory to do both, so it adds up throughout the day.
+Independent of terminal emulator use (I've tried multiple), it is a little frustrating to type `Cmd+N` and wait a second, or click on the icon in the dock and wait a second.
+Both of those actions frequent and simple muscle memory, so it adds up throughout the day.

 I've been using [tmux](https://github.com/tmux/tmux/wiki) for years, but mostly just as a way to keep shells running on remote machines